tacitcoast/tacitcoast/README.md

 <a href="https://vk.com/tacitcoast"><img align="right" alt="Github" src="https://octodex.github.com/images/inspectocat.jpg"
                                                   width="25%"/></a>

-- I'm a Talent Sourcer, Professional Google searcher and QA. <br>
+- I'm a QA Engineer and Professional Google searcher. <br>
 I believe that programming is already part of every job, so I also use Python in my work and I'm learning Testing. <br>
 <a align="left">We have developed a bot for recruiters <a href="https://t.me/littlehrthings_bot">littlehrthings_bot</a> <br>